bobril/bobril.github.io/doc/docs/bobrilNode.md

 `component`

 Every bobril node could have `component` field defined.
-It can contain main life cycle methods.
+It can contain main lifecycle methods.
 It can also contain event handlers.
-You should not use native HTML events directly though for example attrs field.
+You should not use native HTML events directly, for example through `attrs` field.

 If you need to use some of events currently not wrapped by Bobril, you can use postInitDom function to link event.
-It will be described in chapter Bobril Component.
+It will be described in chapter [Bobril Component](#menu-bobril-component).